khulnasoft/khulnasoft/doc/dev/background-information/batch_changes/index.md

 1. `src batch preview` starts [the "preview" command in `src-cli`](https://github.com/sourcegraph/src-cli/blob/6cbaba6d47761b5f5041ed285aea686bf5b266c3/cmd/src/batch_preview.go)
 1. That executes your batch spec, which means it [parses it, validates it, resolves the namespace, prepares the docker images, and checks which workspaces are required](https://github.com/sourcegraph/src-cli/blob/6cbaba6d47761b5f5041ed285aea686bf5b266c3/cmd/src/batch_common.go#L187:6)
-1. Then, for each repository (or [workspace in each repository](https://docs.sourcegraph.com/batch_changes/how-tos/creating_changesets_per_project_in_monorepos)), it [runs the `steps` in the batch spec](https://github.com/sourcegraph/src-cli/blob/6cbaba6d47761b5f5041ed285aea686bf5b266c3/internal/batches/run_steps.go#L54) by downloading a repository archive, creating a workspace in which to execute the `steps`, and then starting the Docker containers.
+1. Then, for each repository (or [workspace in each repository](https://docs.khulnasoft.com/batch_changes/how-tos/creating_changesets_per_project_in_monorepos)), it [runs the `steps` in the batch spec](https://github.com/sourcegraph/src-cli/blob/6cbaba6d47761b5f5041ed285aea686bf5b266c3/internal/batches/run_steps.go#L54) by downloading a repository archive, creating a workspace in which to execute the `steps`, and then starting the Docker containers.
-1. If changes were produced in a repository, these changes are turned into a `ChangesetSpec` (a specification of what a changeset should look like on the code host—title, body, commit, etc.) and [uploaded to the Sourcegraph instance](https://github.com/sourcegraph/src-cli/blob/6cbaba6d47761b5f5041ed285aea686bf5b266c3/cmd/src/batch_common.go#L297-L324)
+1. If changes were produced in a repository, these changes are turned into a `ChangesetSpec` (a specification of what a changeset should look like on the code host—title, body, commit, etc.) and [uploaded to the Khulnasoft instance](https://github.com/sourcegraph/src-cli/blob/6cbaba6d47761b5f5041ed285aea686bf5b266c3/cmd/src/batch_common.go#L297-L324)
-1. `src batch preview`'s last step is then to [create a `BatchSpec` on the Sourcegraph instance](https://github.com/sourcegraph/src-cli/blob/6cbaba6d47761b5f5041ed285aea686bf5b266c3/cmd/src/batch_common.go#L331-L336), which is a collection of the `ChangesetSpec`s that you can then preview or apply
+1. `src batch preview`'s last step is then to [create a `BatchSpec` on the Khulnasoft instance](https://github.com/sourcegraph/src-cli/blob/6cbaba6d47761b5f5041ed285aea686bf5b266c3/cmd/src/batch_common.go#L331-L336), which is a collection of the `ChangesetSpec`s that you can then preview or apply

 When you then click the "Preview the batch change" link that `src-cli` printed, you'll land on the preview page in the web frontend: